bigcommerce/dev-docs/docs/stencil-docs/getting-started/about-stencil.md

 The [Store Design](/stencil-docs/configure-store-design-ui/store-design-overview) tool available on Stencil themes allows merchants to customize a storefront’s look and feel with no coding, making customizations possible by a wide range of users.
 Store Design enables quick and easy customization of a theme's colors, typography, banners, headings, carousel, and footer.
 It also enables customization of a storefront's layout characteristics, such as the number of products displayed in various panels, category pages, and brand pages.
 For details, see [Personalizing Your Theme](https://support.bigcommerce.com/articles/Learning/Personalizing-your-New-Theme) (BigCommerce Knowledge Base).

 BigCommerce Stencil themes are responsive, mobile friendly themes, allowing shoppers to have a first class experience across any device.
 Each Stencil theme can contain one to four variations.
-You can optimize individual variations for specific markets, audiences and styles, while still managing and distributing all of these variations as one theme.
+You can optimize individual variations for specific markets, audiences, and styles, while still managing and distributing all of these variations as one theme.

 ## Cornerstone